 - 1. Overall impressions of food service. - 2.
 Whether the reviewed documentation supported the review month claim for reimbursement. - 3.
-Findings that require immediate action. - 4.
-Findings that require corrective action and/or fiscal action. - 5.
-Approximate date for review report to be sent outlining the findings discussed during the exit conference. - 6.
-Technical assistance that was provided during the review of areas of noncompliance. - 7.
-Noteworthy initiatives.
+Findings that require corrective action and fiscal action. - 4.
+Approximate date for review report to be sent outlining the findings discussed during the exit conference. - 5.
+Technical assistance that was provided during the review.

+6. Noteworthy initiatives.

-Administrative Review Report:
+Administrative Review Report

-CACFP staff will prepare a comprehensive written report detailing all the findings and necessary corrective action within four weeks of the review date.
-Monitoring visits may occasionally span several days due to CACFP staffing constraints.
-In these circumstances, CACFP staff will abstain from sending its letter of findings until all monitoring visits have been completed and required documentation have been evaluated.
+CACFP staff will prepare a comprehensive written report detailing all the findings and necessary corrective action within 30 days of the review date as a best practice.
+Monitoring visits occasionally span several days or weeks due to CACFP staffing constraints.
+In these circumstances, CACFP staff will abstain from sending the Administrative Review Letter until all monitoring visits have been completed and required documentation have been evaluated.
+The Administrative Review Report will be sent to all responsible principles, which includes but not limited to, Executive Director or Owner, Chairperson of the Board, and CACFP Program Contact.

-Corrective Action Plan Submission:
+Corrective Action Plan Submission

-Corrective action plan submission of all findings noted in the Administrative Review Report will be due three weeks from the date of the review report was sent to the institution.
+Corrective action plan submission of all findings noted in the Administrative Review Report will be due within 45 days from the date of the review report was sent to the institution.
 Institutions must use the Corrective Action Plan Template provided by the State agency when completing corrective action responses.
 If corrective action has not been submitted by the due date the institution will be contacted.
-It will be required that the institution submit the corrective action within 5 business days unless a written extension is requested.
-If the institution does not submit corrective action within a reasonable timeframe, they will be determined seriously deficient in its operation of CACFP.
+It will be required that the institution submit the corrective action within a specific timeframe unless a written extension is requested.
+If the institution does not submit corrective action within a reasonable timeframe, they may be determined seriously deficient in its operation of CACFP.